 I have invested in both real estate and the stock market, and I believe real estate is hands down the better investment.
 Even with the stock market increasing significantly, I am making more money on my rental properties, and they allow me to retire much earlier than the stock market would.
 The conventional thoughts are that if we invest enough money for a long enough time in the stock market, we should have enough money to retire without much risk.
 The problem is how long it takes to invest and how much money you have to invest in the stock market to be able to retire.
 With real estate, you can retire by investing much less money over a much shorter time if you do your homework and spend the time needed to choose great properties.
 Leverage and the ability to buy real estate below market value are a couple of the many advantages real estate has over stocks.
 In the end, investing in real estate or stocks is a great practice either way, but real estate will always be much more lucrative in my books.

-Investing in stocks or real estate
+Investing in real estate or stocks

 In this comparison, I use rental properties and the traditional way of investing in stocks.
 Most people who invest in stocks buy mutual funds or individual stocks with a retirement account.
 To be honest, it takes more work to buy great rental properties than it does to invest in the stock market.
 However, there are other ways to get higher returns in the stock market like trading options or buying on margin.
 These can be extremely risky strategies that take a lot of time to master.
 Investing in rental properties can take much less time and involve much less risk than trading on margin or training options.
 You could invest in real estate with more active methods like flipping or wholesaling and make more income.